-I’ve been in love with photography since childhood, and I still have to pinch myself when I realise that I’ve been able to make a living with just my camera, my eye, and my love of natural light.
+I’ve been in love with photography since childhood, and I still have to pinch myself when I realise that I’ve been able to make a living as a professional photographer with just my camera, my eye, and my love of natural light.
 Call me biased, but I Simply have the best job in the world.

-If you’re interested in forging a career with your camera, then read on, because I’m offering some insight from the trenches to inspire you.
+If you’re interested in forging a career with your camera and becoming a Professional Photographer, then read on, because I’m offering some insight from the trenches to inspire you.

 First of all, how do you become a Pro?

 I may as well start with a very blunt truth.
 There is no formal qualification.
 You can take classes to learn the technical aspects but there is no course, certificate, or badge as a quick route.
-You don’t graduate and become an instant Pro.
+You don’t graduate and become an instant Professional Photographer.

 For years, I dabbled in photography work here and there.
 Family portraits, that kind of thing, around other commitments (I also had a day job at the time).
 But I still remember how amazing it felt to start to earn money from my photography.
 My career Simply built from there, humble beginnings.